 Doil frowned.
 “And a guardsman is going to be more help with that?
 Who could you possibly need to send a letter to right at this instant that’s so important?
 And whose abode you don’t even know?”

 “I said it’s complicated,” Kiluron repeated.
 “Look, can you just let me go?
-I promise that this is important, and that I will come back and suitably chastise myself for taking foolish risks.”
+I promise that this is important, and that I will come back and, as the Prime, suitably chastise myself for taking foolish risks.”

 Doil didn’t move.
 “Can you please at least tell me what you’re trying to accomplish?
 Because this seems a lot like one of your more reckless ideas…”